XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Customer reviews

-Interactive Brokers holds a Trustpilot rating of 3.2 out of 5, based on more than 3,500 user reviews.
+Interactive Brokers has a Trustpilot rating of 3.6 out of 5, based on over 2,000 reviews as of July 2025.
 Les utilisateurs mettent en avant plusieurs aspects positifs de la plateforme, notamment :

 En revanche, plusieurs points négatifs sont régulièrement évoqués dans les avis :